Sineware/sineware/README.md

 The `build-everything.sh` file will create a fresh rootfs tar.gz file (in ./build-scripts/output).
 You need Docker on your system to run it!
 (Build testing will come eventually)

+Both Linux and macOS (Docker Desktop) are officially supported as build hosts.

 **You may find it useful to inspect the `build-configuration.sh` file in the build-scripts folder.**

 `build-iso.sh` will create a simple read-only ISO (in ./iso-build-scripts/output) with GRUB.
 It will